Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Real-data study

-\item In Northern California, we observe high birthrates on the northwest and east sides of the valley, but other places have small birthrates.
-Regarding influence parameters, at $s=1$, it influences flow towards the direction of silicon valley (i.e., north west).
-There are clear influences from places onto themselves.
-At $s=5$ and 10, we see a similar pattern and direction of influence but the magnitude of influences decreases dramatically. \end{itemize}
+We perform similar experiments as we did in the earlier section.
+Figures and Tables appear in Appendix B.1, and we summarize the findings.

-{\it Negative-to-negative influences}: \begin{itemize} \item In Atlanta, birthrates are stronger at the corners and downtown than in other places.
-Regarding influence parameters, at $s=1$, latitude-wise influences are weaker than longitude-wise ones.
-We also see some flow from west to east.
-At $s=5$ and 10, influences almost all disappear, even under magnification.
+\textit{(a) Visualize these influences on terrain map:} We only discuss MLE results similar to what we did in the earlier section.
+In multi-state modeling, there are two ramping states (e.g., positive and negative) besides the non-ramping state.
+Hence, interactions among positive or negative ramping events must be separately considered.
+In addition, we note that there is barely any interaction between negative and positive ramping events, so we omit the discussion of such influences.
+We denote patterns among positive (resp. negative) ramping events as positive (resp. negative) patterns and denote interaction among positive (resp. negative) ramping events as positive-to-positive (resp. negative-to-negative) interactions.
+Upon analyzing these recovered parameters on the map, we find the following patterns:

-\item In Los Angeles, birthrates have similar magnitudes, except the one on the southeast corner.
-Regarding influence parameters, at $s=1$, influences exist more along latitudes than along longitude.
-At $s=5$ and 10, we see fast decay in magnitude, even under strong magnification.
-Only influences south of downtown and northeast of downtown exist.
+\textit{(1) Positive patterns, Figure 9}: (1) In Atlanta, only the lower-left sensor has a strong birthrate.
+Regarding interaction parameters, at $s=1$, horizontal estimates are strong at all latitudes.
+At $s=5$, some strong estimates at the beginning disappeared, but overall directions and relative magnitude stay the same.
+At $s=10$, the pattern persists.
+Some influences from west to east disappear.
+(2) In Los Angeles, sensors closer to downtown have stronger birthrates.
+Regarding interaction parameters, at $s=1$, it influences flow toward the middle from all directions.
+At $s=5$ and 10, interactions decay but exist almost everywhere, especially west of downtown.
+(3) In North California, we observe high birthrates on the northwest and east sides of the valley, but other places have small birthrates.
+Regarding interaction parameters, at $s=1$, influences flow towards the direction of silicon valley (i.e., northwest).
+There are clear influences from different cities themselves.
+At $s=5$ and 10, we see a similar pattern and direction of influence but the magnitude of influences decreases dramatically.